tethysplatform/tethys/docs/tutorials/google_earth_engine/dataset_controls_js.rst

 1. Stub out new JavaScript file
 ===============================

-In this step you'll illustrate how to create a JavaScript module using the closure method.
-For more on JavaScript closures see: `<https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures>`_.
-The basic module developed here will contain variables for storing the current value of each control and it will also read in the ``EE_PRODUCTS`` data you embedded in the template in the previous tutorial.
+In this step you'll learn how to create a JavaScript module using the closure method.
+For more on JavaScript closures see: `JavaScript Closures - MDN <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures>`_.
+The basic module developed in this step will contain variables for storing the current value of each control and it will also read in the ``EE_PRODUCTS`` data you embedded in the template in the previous tutorial.

 1. Create a new JavaScript file at :file:`public/js/gee_datasets.js` with the following contents: